STORY OF HOW RITAKINS

 July 2004:

-This afternoon I roped off part of the run-in so Eclipse could go in without Shetan kicking him out.
+This afternoon I roped off part of the run-in shed so Eclipse could go inside without Shetan kicking him out.

 Rockin Rita and Shetan were sharing the far stall and adjacent run-in.
 Would you believe Rockin Rita had the nerve to leave her cozy corner, walk outside, in the rain and strolled over to block the entrance to the area where wulffe was down, just so eclipse couldn't go in.
 I was furious.
 Poor eclipse! he's the odd man out and he hasn't got a chance!
 Guess I have to let go and have faith eclipse will be ok.